 - The New Jersey Department of Education has implemented an interscholastic athletic head injury safety training program school physicians, coaches and athletic trainers.

-- Each New Jersey school district has been required to developed a written policy concerning the prevention and treatment of sports-related concussions and other head injuries among student-athletes.
+- Each New Jersey school district has been required to develop a written policy concerning the prevention and treatment of sports-related concussions and other head injuries among student-athletes.

 - A student who participates in an interscholastic sports program and who sustains or is suspected of having sustained a concussion or other head injury while engaged in a sports competition or practice must now be immediately removed from the sports competition or practice.
 The student must not be permitted to participate in further sports activity until he or she is evaluated by a physician or other licensed healthcare provider trained in the evaluation and management of concussions, and receives written clearance from a physician trained in the evaluation and management of concussions to return to competition or practice.